Nosy Crow

 Nosy Crow is an independent children's publisher, based in London.
-The company was founded in 2010 by Kate Wilson, formerly MD of Macmillan Children’s Books and Group MD of Scholastic UK Ltd, Adrian Soar, formerly Book Publishing CEO of Macmillan Publishers, and Camilla Reid, formerly Editorial Director of Campbell Books.
+The company was founded in 2010 by Kate Wilson, Adrian Soar, and Camilla Reid.
 In 2020, the company was named Independent Publisher of the Year at the British Book Awards.
-As of 2021, Nosy Crow is the UK's 11th largest children's publisher, according to Nielsen BookScan data.
+In mid 2023, the company opened a branch in the United States called Nosy Crow Inc.

 History

 Nosy Crow was founded in 2010, and published its first book in January 2011.
-In its first year of publishing, it released 23 books and 3 apps in total, and invoiced one million pounds.
+In its first year of publishing, it released 23 books and 3 apps, and invoiced one million pounds.
 The company has a strong background in rights-selling.
 Wilson began her career selling rights at Faber and Faber, and in its first year, foreign rights to Nosy Crow titles were sold in 16 languages.
-By September 2014, Nosy Crow had grown to become the 16th largest children’s publisher in the UK, according to Nielsen Bookscan data, and by 2019, the company had grown to become the 12th largest children’s publisher in the UK.
-The company has been noted on multiple occasions for its rapid growth in an industry experiencing shrinking revenue elsewhere.
+By September 2014, Nosy Crow had grown to become the 16th largest children’s publisher in the UK, according to Nielsen Bookscan data.
+By 2019, the company had become the 12th largest children’s publisher in the UK, during a period when the wider industry was experiencing reduced revenue.
+In November 2013, Nosy Crow implemented an innovative digital audio feature called 'Stories Aloud’, a free digital audio component included with Nosy Crow's paperback picture books.
+In May 2023, Nosy Crow launched a United States company, Nosy Crow Inc.

-Books

-Nosy Crow publishes commercial fiction and non-fiction books for children aged from 0 to 14.
-Its most successful series to date include the Bizzy Bear books, illustrated by Benji Davies, and the Pip and Posy books, illustrated by Axel Scheffler, each of which have sold several million copies worldwide.
-The Pip and Posy books were credited with producing healthier than expected sales in the industry overall for 2011.
-Wilson had previously collaborated with Scheffler at Macmillan, where she published The Gruffalo and initiated the long-running collaboration between the artist and former Children's Laureate Julia Donaldson.
+Nosy Crow publishes a wide range of commercial fiction and non-fiction books for children aged from 0 to 12 years.
+The company has developed various interactive and multimedia formats in its publishing programme.
+Its most successful titles to date include Escape Room, written by Christopher Edge, the Peekaboo series, written by Camilla Reid and illustrated by Ingela P Arrhenius, the Bizzy Bear books, written by Camilla Reid and illustrated by Benji Davies, and the Pip and Posy books, written by Camilla Reid and illustrated by Axel Scheffler.
+The Pip and Posy books were among Nosy Crow’s early commercial successes, contributing to the company’s strong sales performance in 2011.
+Before founding Nosy Crow, Wilson worked at Macmillan, where she collaborated with illustrator Axel Scheffler and was involved in publishing titles such as The Gruffalo.